What Are Medicinal Mushrooms?:

 I'm so glad you asked!
 Below you'll find what we have produced as our 'definitive guide' - taking you through 8 of the worlds most potent and well-studied medicinal mushrooms.
-We detail the health benefits, different types and best ways to incorporate them into your diet, as well as the relevant links to our online store if you'd like to try them out for yourself!
+We detail the health benefits, different types and best ways to incorporate them into your diet, as well as the best producers we've found and where you can buy them.

 1. Reishi Mushroom

 Although the mushroom is unlikely to help you live forever, the benefits of reishi mushroom are huge.
-A few of the most commonrecognised health benefits of reishi mushrooms are:
+A few of the most commonly recognised health benefits of reishi mushrooms are:

 - Strengthen the immune system to fight off disease